 The 3D City Database WFS supports all CityGML top-level feature types, and corresponding feature instances will be sent to the client upon request.
-If you want to only advertise a subset of the CityGML feature types to clients though, you can restrict the feature types in the config.xml settings (cf. chapter 7.3.3).
+If you just want to advertise a subset of the CityGML feature types, you can restrict the feature types in the config.xml settings (cf. chapter 7.3.3).
+In addition to the predefined CityGML feature types, the WFS can also support feature types defined in a CityGML ADE.
+This requires a corresponding ADE extension to be installed for the WFS and to be registered with the 3DCityDB instance.